ThinkPad Button Customiser

 - Applications Key Acts as if the Applications key (context menu key) on the keyboard has been pressed.
 Useful if you do not have this key on your keyboard.

 - Lock Workstation Locks the workstation against unauthorised use.
-2000/XP only.
+Windows 2000 onwards only.

 By clicking the Specified Application option, you can choose to run any executable file when the ThinkPad button is pressed.